-Increasingly it’s important for scientists to engage with the public, to show the excitement of their work, its importance to society, its inspirational qualities and to share their obsession with the world at large!
-All of this comes under the banner of "outreach".
+We believe it is increasingly important for scientists to engage with the public, to show our work and its importance to society and to inspire the next generation of geoscientists and share our obsession with the world at large!